msjimc/AgileStructure/guide/insertion.md

-# Identifying a Insertion

-### Note: The analysis of numerous synthetic insertion - deletion datasets are described in the [Synthetic](../synthetic/README.md) section.
+# Annotation of Insertions

 # Case 1: Identification of the lacZ-NeoR cassette

-The case study involves the Agmo knock out mouse discussed in the [Identification of duplications](duplication.md) read me file.
+The case study involves the Agmo knockout mouse discussed in the [Annotation of duplications](duplication.md) read me file.

 This transgenic mouse was first described here:

 > Sailer S, Coassin S, Lackner K, Fischer C, McNeill E, Streiter G, Kremser C, Maglione M, Green CM, Moralli D, Moschen AR, Keller MA, Golderer G, Werner-Felmayer G, Tegeder I, Channon KM, Davies B, Werner ER, Watschinger K. When the genome bluffs: a tandem duplication event during generation of a novel ___Agmo___ knockout mouse model fools routine genotyping.
 Cell Biosci.
 2021 Mar 16;11(1):54. doi: 10.1186/s13578-021-00566-9.
 PMID: 33726865; PMCID: PMC7962373.

-__Backgroud__
+__Background__

 A transgenic ___Agmo___ knockout mouse was created by inserting a lacZ-neoR cassette near exon 2 of the ___Agmo___ gene.
 However, difficulties genotyping the ___Agmo___ deficient mice led to the sequencing of the mouse and the identification of a 94 Kb tandem duplication of the 5' end of the ___Agmo___ gene.

 The data for this experiment is hosted on the NCBI SRA site as [SRR12783028](https://www.ncbi.nlm.nih.gov/sra/?term=SRR12783028).

 Reads that mapped to the start of the ___Agmo___ gene and contained extended unaligned data were used to search the NCBI blast database to identify sequences homologous to the lacZ-NeoR cassette.
 This identified the [JN960306.1](https://www.ncbi.nlm.nih.gov/nucleotide/JN960306.1?report=genbank&log$=nuclalign&blast_rank=3&RID=TWZMA063013) sequence, from which the sequence for the lacZ-NeoR cassette (15041 to 22164 bp) was extracted and added to the mm10 mouse genome reference sequence as a separate reference sequence called transgene.
-The long read sequencing data was then aligned to this extended reference genome and used in this guide.
+The long-read sequencing data was then aligned to this extended reference genome and used in this guide.

-The detection of the transgene is discussed in the [duplication walk through](duplication.md).
+The detection of the transgene is discussed in the [duplication walkthrough](duplication.md).

-The RefSeq gene data for the mm10 reference genome  was downloaded from the Genome Browser's Table Browser as describe [here](downloadingOptionalFiles.md).
+The RefSeq gene data for the mm10 reference genome  was downloaded from the Genome Browser's Table Browser as described [here](downloadingOptionalFiles.md).

 ### Analysis

-Import the aligned data by clicking ```BAM file``` button.
+Import the aligned data by clicking the ```BAM file``` button.
 While it's possible to determine the location of the ___Agmo___ gene from a number of sources, in this example we'll get ```AgileStructure``` to identify the region using the RefSeq gene data set.
-To do this first download the data set as described [here](downloadingOptionalFiles.md).
+To do this, first download the data set as described [here](downloadingOptionalFiles.md).
 Then select the ```Annotation``` > ```Gene annotation file``` menu option to import this file (Figure 6).
 The annotation file must correspond to the reference sequences used to align the read data too.

 ![Figure 6](images/examples/figure1dup2.jpg)

 Figure 6

 The transgene cassette was designed to integrate into the 5' end of the ___Agmo___ gene.
-Since ___Agmo___ is on chromosome 12, at 37,100,000 to 37,500,000, this region was select in the upper panels data fields and pressing the ```Get reads``` button displayed the reads mapping to this area.
+Since ___Agmo___ is on chromosome 12, at 37,100,000 to 37,500,000, this region was selected in the upper panel's data fields, and pressing the ```Get reads``` button displayed the reads mapping to this area.

-The region linked to the transgene reference sequence was selected from the lower dropdown list (Figure 7) and the two reads in the lower panel selected using the mouse.
+The region linked to the transgene reference sequence was selected from the lower dropdown list (Figure 7), and the two reads in the lower panel were selected using the mouse.

 ![Figure 7](images/examples/figure8dup2.jpg)